20telecom/heqet/IN1CLICK_README.md

 Checking and fixing forbidden APT sources (stable/trixie)...
 APT sources do not contain forbidden entries.
 OK to proceed.

+Checking for APT locks before updating packages...
+No APT locks detected.
+OK to proceed.

 Updating package lists...
 All package lists updated.
 OK to proceed.